 Financial statements are prepared at the end of each accounting period.
 A period may be one month, one quarter (three calendar months), or one year.
-One basic type of accounting report prepared at the end of the period is a "Where do we stand at the end of the period?" type of report.
-This is called the Statement of Financial Condition or, more commonly, the balance sheet.
+One basic type of accounting report prepared at the end of the period is a 'Where do we stand at the end of the period?' type of report.
+This is called the balance sheet.
 The date of preparation is given in the header, or title above this financial statement.
-A balance sheet shows two sides of the business.
+A balance sheet shows two aspects of the business.

-On the one side are listed the assets of the business, which are its economic resources being used in the business.
-On the other side of the balance sheet is a breakdown of where the assets came from, or the sources of the assets.
+One aspect is the assets of the business, which are its economic resources being used in the business.
+The other aspect of the balance sheet is a breakdown of where the assets came from, or the sources of the assets.
 The asset values reported in the balance sheet are the amounts recorded when the assets were originally acquired.
 For many assets these values are recent - only a few weeks or a few months old.
-For some assets their values as reported in the balance sheet are the assets when they were acquired many years ago.
+For some assets their values as reported in the balance sheet are the costs of the assets when they were acquired many years ago.

-Assets are not like manna from the heavens.
+Assets are not like manna from heaven.
 They come from borrowing money in the form of loans that have to be paid back at a later date and from owners' investment of capital (usually money) in the business.
 Also, making profit increases the assets of the business; profit retained in the business is the third basic source of assets.
-If a business has, say, \$2.5 million in total assets (without knowing which particular assets the business holds), I know that the total of its liabilities, plus the capital invested by its owners, plus its retained profit, adds up to \$2.5 million.
+If a business has, say, \$2.5 million in total assets (without knowing which particular assets the business holds) you know that the total of its liabilities, plus the capital invested by its owners, plus its retained profit, adds up to \$2.5 million.

-In this example suppose that the total amount of the liabilities of the business is \$1.0 million.
+In this particular example suppose that the total amount of the liabilities of the business is \$1.0 million.
 This means that the total amount of owners' equity in the business is \$1.5 million, which equals total assets less total liabilities.
 Without more information we don't know how much of total owners' equity is traceable to capital invested by the owners in the business and how much is the result of profit retained in the business.
 But we do know that the total of these two sources of owners' equity is \$1.5 million.

-The financial condition of the business in this example is summarized in the following accounting equation (in millions):
+The financial condition of the business in this example is summarised in the following accounting equation (in millions):

+'''

-\$2.5 Assets = \$1.0 Liabilities + \$1.5 Owners' Equity
+£2.5 Assets = £1.0 Liabilities + £1.5 Owners' Equity

+'''

-Looking at the accounting equation you can see why the statement of financial condition is also called the balance sheet; the equal sign means the two sides have to balance.
+Looking at the accounting equation you can see why the statement of financial condition is also called the balance sheet; the equal sign means the two sides have to balance

-Double-entry bookkeeping is based on the accounting equation - or the fact that the total of assets on the one side are counter-balanced by the total of liabilities, invested capital, and retained profit on the other side.
+Double-entry bookkeeping is based on this accounting equation - the total of assets on the one side is counter-balanced by the total of liabilities, invested capital, and retained profit on the other side.
 Double-entry bookkeeping is discussed in Chapter 2.

-Other financial statements are different than the balance sheet in one important respect: they summarize the significant flows of activities and operations over the period.
+Other financial statements are different than the balance sheet in one important respect: They summarise the significant flows of activities and operations over the period.
 Accountants prepare two types of summary flow reports for businesses: